SamsonChoo/NetworkLab3/README.md

 ---
 ## Execution

+### How to run the program?
+Note: This guide assumes you already have all the required programs and libraries installed.
+If not, you may log in to the provided container with "ssh –p <LAST_5_DIGITS_OF_STUDENT_ID> root@140.113.195.69" and password "cn2018"(assuming that you are using Linux like me).

+  * Clone the repository
+  """ git clone https://github.com/nctucn/lab3-<GITHUB_ID>.git Route_Configuration """
 > TODO:
 > * How to run your program?
 > * What is the meaning of the executing command (both Mininet and Ryu controller)?